Visual Studio 2013 Update 3 Release Notes

 ASP.NET Web API projects

 You can now provision a mobile service in the New Project dialog, instead of adding the service after you create the project.

 /Zo is a compiler switch that generates richer debugging information for optimized code (non /Od builds).
 This includes improved support for debugging local variables.
 (Minimum edition: Express)

-The Visual Studio Graphics Diagnostics tool helps diagnose graphics rendering and performance issues in DirectX apps by letting you inspect graphics events, shader code, graphics pipeline stages, resources, and device state for any frames that are captured using this tool.
+We improved the Visual Studio Graphics Diagnostic tool that diagnoses graphics rendering and performance issues in DirectX apps.
+When you use this tool to capture frames, you can now inspect graphics events, shader code, graphics pipeline stages, resources, and device state.
 (Minimum edition: Express for Windows)

 In Update 3 RTM, you launch the Visual Studio Graphics Analyzer IDE when you analyze the frames you just captured in the current diagnostics session, or when you open an existing .vsglog from disk.
 This gives you a dedicated space for inspecting graphics information without overlapping with your regular Visual Studio windows.

-In Update 3 RTM, you can specify different Graphics Diagnostics options in the Tools/Options page:
+You can now specify the following different Graphics Diagnostics options in the Tools/Options page:

-- whether to collect call stacks only for draw calls or for all API calls
+- Collect call stacks only for draw calls or for all API calls

-- whether or not to capture in compatibility mode.
+- Capture in compatibility mode.
 In compatibility mode, apps do not use hardware-specific capabilities, so that capture can be played back on different GPUs.

 In Update 3 RTM, you can edit shader code and immediately apply the changes to the .vsglog file, so you can see the impact of your changes without having to re-run the app.
 You can open any shader files in the shader editor window by clicking on the shader file name in the Pixel History window or the Pipeline Stages window.